Stability of local quantum dissipative systems: Proof of main result

 \subsection{Step 2: from global to local rapid mixing}

-As a second step in the proof, we show that the hyphoteses on $\mathcal L$ we have made imply local rapid mixing.
+As a second step in the proof, we show that the assumptions on $\mathcal L$ imply local rapid mixing.

-\begin{prop}[From global to local rapid mixing] Let $\mathcal L$ be a uniform family of Linbdladians with unique fixed point.
-Then, if it satisfies condition (\ref{eq:non-ti-grm}), it also satisfies local rapid mixing. \end{prop} \begin{proof} Let $O_A$ be an observable supported on $A$ with $\norm{O_A} =1 $.
-Fix $s \ge 0$, and call $B=A(s)$.
-Then, by the triangle inequality, we can bound the norm of $(\du{T_t} - \du{T_{\infty}} )$ as follows
+\begin{proposition}[From global to local rapid mixing] Let $\mathcal L$ be a uniform family of Lindbladians with unique fixed point.
+Then, if condition~\eqref{eq:non-ti-grm} is satisfied, $\mathcal L$ satisfies local rapid mixing. \end{proposition} \begin{proof} Let $O_A$ be an observable supported on $A$ with $\norm{O_A} =1 $.
+Denote by $s_0$ the minimum $s \ge 0$ such that $A(s) = \Lambda$.
+Fix $0\le s \le s_0$, and let $B=A(s)$.
+Then, by the triangle inequality, we can bound the norm of $(\du{T_t} - \du{T_{\infty}} )$ as follows: